jake-knerr/chess/README.md

 #### If a state changes multiple parts of the inner structure, move the state definition to a shared ancestor element.

-For clarity, prefer to define such states on the defining node.
+For clarity, prefer to define such states on the top-level element.

 > Why? this makes it easier to see the complete effect of applying a state.